I recently ran across this article – Second-Order Thinking: What Smart People Use to Outperform

-I don’t disagree with anything there, but I would caution that too many levels of thinking is where anxiety is rooted.
-It’s easy to think yourself into a paralysis of indecision.
-If you are one of the lucky few who have the self-discipline to stop analyzing at precisely the right moment, then good on ya.
-But at the other extreme, maybe too much analysis enables what seems like an epidemic of uncertainty, mistrust, and general anxiety.
+While I don’t disagree with anything there, I’d say that too many levels of thinking results in anxiety.
+It’s not difficult to think yourself into paralysis of indecision.
+If you are one of the lucky few who have the self-discipline to stop analyzing at precisely the right moment, then that’s excellent.
+But at the other extreme, maybe over-analysis is causing what seems to be an epidemic of uncertainty, mistrust, and general anxiety.
 At least partially.

 No doubt that a lack of any second order thinking can lead to disaster.
 But there’s something to be said for those of you who can make a quick decision and then sleep soundly.
 You move quickly.
-Sometimes, move recklessly.
+Sometimes recklessly.
 But at least you’re moving.

 Either way, I don’t think it’s simple enough to say that Second Order Thinking is a good thing in and of itself.
 As with most things, you need a good sense of balance.
 The good sense to know when to keep thinking, and when it’s too much — where to stop and finalize things without second guessing yourself.